How much money should you save?

 Like do you save at all?

-If you search online for the term "saving" you will quickly come across the Wikipedia article with the definition.
+If you search online for the term "savings", you will quickly come across the Wikipedia article with the definition.

-So anyone who puts money aside for future use is a saver by this description.
+According to this description, anyone who puts money aside for future purposes is a saver.

 If you save a lot of money, you can increase your own standard of living in the future, for example.
-Many people also save in order to be able to live life with the security of still having reserves.
+Many people also save in order to be able to live with the security of knowing that they still have reserves.

 What are the goals in saving money?

 Everyone can define their own savings goal for themselves.
-Basically, it is about accumulating money for later use.
+Basically, the aim is to accumulate money for later use.

-A classic savings goal for many people these days is, for example, to accumulate money for retirement.
-Experts believe that the pension systems in many European countries will be so overstretched by aging and other problem areas that pensions will not be sufficient for many people.
-One thing is clear here: anyone who saves money for retirement will have an easier time later on.
+A classic savings goal for many people today is, for example, to save money for retirement.
+Experts believe that the pension systems in many European countries will be so overstretched by ageing and other problems that many people will not have enough money to retire.
+One thing is clear: anyone who saves money for their pension will have an easier time later on.

 The extreme form of a super saver is the frugalist.

-Frugalists want to set aside enough money each month to retire significantly earlier than the average population.
-These people put aside more than 50% of their income to save.
+Frugalists want to set aside enough money each month to retire much earlier than the average person.
+These people set aside more than 50% of their income to save.
 On the website Frugalists.com Oliver blogs around the topic of frugalism.

-That could be the car you so desperately want, for example - or the new 4K TV.
+This could be the car you really want, for example - or the new 4K TV.

 If you know the target date and the price, you can easily calculate how much you want to save per month.